 Your Job As A Landlord

-If you end up keeping the tenant in place, make sure you are familiar with the laws and the rights of tenants and landlords in Ohio and Southern California and OH and CA. Double-check the leases for any additional duties you are expected to perform, such as lawn maintenance or utility payments.
+If you end up keeping the tenant in place, make sure you are familiar with the laws and the rights of tenants and landlords in Ohio and California and OH and CA. Double-check the leases for any additional duties you are expected to perform, such as lawn maintenance or utility payments.
 Some of the basic landlord duties are to keep all common areas in a safe and clean condition; make sure structural elements are safe and intact; ensure that electrical, plumbing, heating/air conditioning, ventilation, and sanitary systems are properly maintained; make sure tenants have access to running water, hot water and heat in reasonable amounts at reasonable times; provide trash containers and removal; manage known environmental toxins including lead paint dust and asbestos, and exterminate rodents and other vermin infestations.
 Keep up to date with your laws, otherwise, you may be facing a potential lawsuit.

 The Closing Process